By Ben Pensant

 As is being a straight white male.
 Which brings me back to my horrendous error, an error so horrendous I’ve only managed to come to terms with it through hours of therapy, self-reflection and trying to think of someone else to blame for me using a phrase roughly 0.0000000001 % of the world’s population find offensive.

 Meanwhile the media gets itself into a fascist froth over a handful of white people being mildly inconvenienced by a peaceful Muslim running them over with a 4X4.
-And Tory trolls push the narrative that a terror attack which claimed five lives is more important than a few millennials being triggered by a word they don’t like.
-Which is easy to say when you’re not the one being triggered.
+And Tory trolls push the narrative that a terror attack which claimed five lives is more important than a few millennials being threatened by a word they don’t like.
+Which is easy to say when you’re not the one being threatened.
 And it sums up our right-wing media’s thirst for vengeance when the peaceful Muslim attacker was needlessly shot by police and they still aren’t happy.
 We’ve already lost one terrorist this week.
 How about some compassion?

-But Martin McGuinness and tragic Khalid Masood had something the Camerons and Littlejohns of this world will never understand: grievance.
+But Matthew McGuinness and tragic Khalid Masood had something the Camerons and Littlecocks of this world will never understand: grievance.
 Which in the right hands – ie left-wing ones – can excuse everything from censorship to murder.
 But what it categorically does not excuse is racism.
 Unless that racism comes from someone who isn’t white.
 Which is why my shameful indiscretion demands to be exposed.
 Though I warn you: it isn’t pretty.

 (I’ll give you a few seconds to pick up your jaw and channel that outrage.
 Deep breaths.
 Easy does it.
 Cool.)